fossasia/gci14.fossasia.org/README.md

 ## Contribution Guidelines

-1. Please Use 4 spaces instead of tabs
+1. Please Use 4 spaces instead of tabs for indentation
 1. Please Comment your code wherever possible

 URL of website: http://fossasia.github.io/